Deadline Day - The latest from across Yorkshire and beyond as clubs look to complete late deals

 Barnsley are targeting a move for Manchester City’s Luke Bolton before tonight’s deadline.
 The 22-year-old has spent the last three seasons on loan with Wycombe Wanderers, Luton Town and Dundee United.
 (Football Insider)

 Huddersfield Town are reportedly poised to seal a loan move for Chelsea’s Tino Anjorin, joining Levi Colwill at the John Smith’s Stadium.
 Southampton have also been linked with the midfielder.
-(Football League World)
+(Football London)

 Southampton have reportedly joined the race to sign Middlesbrough right-back Djed Spence.
 Arsenal and Tottenham are also interested in Spence - who is on loan at Nottingham Forest.
 (Daily Mirror)